 Where would we be in this day and age without emails?
 It has connected people, organisations and communities, however, what was once seen as the cure is now very much part of the problem.
+However, it can lead to distractions.
+Here is the top tips to declutter inbox your and be more productive.

 Employees can spend more than 90 minutes a day recovering and re-focusing from email distractions.
 To put it into perspective – that’s seven-and-a-half hours a week and on average 30 hours a month!
 It proves just how bad multitasking can be for efficiency.